What is compassion and why is it important in the workplace?

 - Pay attention to your own emotions before responding.
 “What is going on, why does this trigger me?”
 Breathing (taking long breathes in and out) will help bring the emotions back to a state of understanding and appropriate action.
 Remember your brain uses 20% of the oxygen your body needs so without breathing you will not be able to find that self-awareness needed for any situation.

-- Take some time to listen to what is really going on – an example, “So what I am hearing is that “xxxx” happened and you accidently “xxxxx”.
+- Take some time to listen to what is really going on – an example, “So what I am hearing is that “xxxx” happened and you accidentally“xxxxx”.
 Fully understand the events and the triggers.

 - Validate and acknowledge what had happened – an example, “Well that is understandable given when “xxxx” happened and you did “xxxxx”, many would have done the same”.